pdapanda/3DS_eBook_Reader/README.md

 > books go in 3DS/<app name>/books/

 # Credits:
-- AlbertoSonic for initial codebase.
+- AlbertoSonic for initial codebase and initial graphics.
 - litehtml for html rendering
 - xerpi for 2d graphics and text library
 - minizip for unzipping